dramforever/nix-dram/README.md

 ### Changes to `nix search`

-The `nix search` commandS used to have this syntax:
+The `nix search` command used to have this syntax:

 ```console
 $ nix search [options] INSTALLABLE [KEYWORD]